Which is superior, Windows or Linux?

 Which is better, Windows or Linux?

 The choice of an operating system may significantly affect a user’s computing experience in the modern digital age.
 Linux and Windows, two of the most widely used operating systems, have been vying for customers’ attention for years.
-Each has unique advantages and disadvantages, therefore it’s critical for customers to comprehend their distinctions before choosing one.
-In order to assist readers choose wisely for their computer requirements, this article compares and contrasts the features, benefits, and drawbacks of Linux versus Windows.
+Each has unique advantages and disadvantages, therefore customers must comprehend their distinctions before choosing one.
+To assist readers choose wisely for their computer requirements, this article compares and contrasts the features, benefits, and drawbacks of Linux versus Windows.

 Introduction